 Dim Sum’s master chefs can artistically fold eight to thirteen pleats imprinted on its wrapper.
-This masterful delicacy is called the king of Har Gow or crystal-skinned shrimp dumpling.
+This masterful delicacy is called the king of Har Gow or crystal-skinned shrimp dumplings.

-This true staple of Cantonese tradition looks simple, but many people are hesitating to make it at home due to the technique involved.
+This staple of Cantonese tradition looks simple, but many people hesitate to make it at home due to the technique involved.
 In addition, you need some practice on how to pleat the dumplings, although the presentation does not affect the taste of Har Gow.

 1. What are the best ingredients for the wrapper?

 There is no consensus on the wrapper’s formula.
-Most of the recipes include wheat starch, corn starch or tapioca starch and oil.
+Most recipes include wheat, corn, tapioca starch, and oil.
 I have done a series of tests to find the best wheat starch and tapioca starch ratio.
 The ratios are based on the recipe by well-known food bloggers and renowned Dim Sum master chefs.

-The criterion is to have a shrimp dumpling wrapper that is translucent, stretchable and be able to roll it to an ultra-thin layer.
+The criterion is to have stretchable shrimp dumpling wrappers that can roll to an ultra-thin, translucent dough.

 The result showed that recipe number 2 yielded the best result.
 The Har Gow skin is elastic, stretchable, and can roll out thinly without breakage.
 The amount of water is just sufficient to make it pliable and easy to wrap the filling.

 You can adjust the amount of the ingredients in my recipe if the skin turns out to be less desirable.
-The result varies with the quality of the wheat starch, the use of potato starch or cornstarch.
+The result varies with the quality of the wheat starch and the use of potato starch or cornstarch.

 Tips and suggestions:

-- Reduce the amount of cornstarch/tapioca starch/potato starch if the skin is too chewy.
+- Reduce the amount of starch if the skin is too chewy.

 - Adjust the amount of the boiling water if necessary until it is not too wet and easy to roll out.
-You may not need to change the quantity of the water in most cases, but sometimes the quality of the wheat starch differs, and adjustment may require.
+You may not need to change the quantity of the water in most cases, but sometimes the quality of the wheat starch differs, and adjustment may be required.